Flows in the Space of Interacting Chiral Boson Theories: Perturbative TT -Deformed Actions

 \subsubsection{\ul{\it $\TT$ Perturbative Flow for a Single Boson}}

 For our next example, we will consider the irrelevant $\TT$ flow rather than the marginal root-$\TT$ flow.
 For simplicity, we will restrict to a deformation of a single bosonic field $\varphi$ whose seed action is that of a free massless field.
-From the general $\TT^n$ deformation of (\ref{eq:TTn}), we recover the usual $\TT$ deformation by choosing the parameters as $(c_1, c_2, c_3, c_4, n, g) = (-1, -\frac{1}{2}, \frac{1}{2}, 0, 1, \lambda)$.
-Then
+From the general $ f( \tensor{T}{^\alpha_\alpha}, T^{\alpha \beta} T_{\alpha \beta})$ deformation of (\ref{eq:TTn}), we recover the usual $\TT$ deformation by taking

 Evaluating a few of the terms in the perturbative expansion, we find

 This series expansion then converges to the well-known $\TT$-deformed action,